 Mentor: Tony Morielli, Pharmacology & John Green, Psychological Science

 I received my bachelors degree from UCLA with a major in Neuroscience and spent several years at UCLA conducting research under Dr. Scott Fears.
 While I was there I worked on volumetric analysis of MRI's to determine genetic heritability for bipolar disorder.
 Ever since childhood I have been fascinated by the brain's remarkable abilities to comprehend and process the world around us, and my interests in particular are in learning and memory disorders such as Alzheimer's.

 Currently I am working on a project in collaboration between the labs of Dr. Tony Morielli in the Pharmacology Department and Dr. John Green in the Psychology Department.
-My project is looking at the role that the regulation of Potassium Ion Channels have on Learning and Memory in the Cerebellum, and you can read more about it on my website
+My project is looking at the role that regulation of Potassium Ion Channels may have on Learning and Memory in the Cerebellum, and you can read more about it on my website

 Born in Memphis, Tennessee, I grew up in the modest towns of West Memphis and Marion, Arkansas on the other side of the Mississippi River.
 I earned my B.A. in Psychology at the University of Arkansas, where I aided Dr. William Levine in the investigation of activation of negated concepts in the mental representation of sentences.
 Unsatisfied with lay explanations of emotion and motivation, I experienced a revelation in the form of a behavioral neuroscience class, which turned me on the path to what I considered a more empirical approach to human cognition and behavior.
 Also, I really needed a change of location.
 While I understand that it is quite a jump to enter the world of Neuroscience without a biology or chemistry background, I welcome the challenge and am absolutely ecstatic to do so with the facilities and amazing faculty present at UVM.